Lightning-AI/LitServe/README.md

     <summary>Automatic accelerator</summary>
 &nbsp;

-LitServe can automatically select the appropriate GPU or CPU, whichever is available.
+LitServe can automatically select the appropriate GPU or CPU, whichever is available on the user's machine.

 ```python
 # Automatically selects the available accelerator